danielatrivella/np3_ligand/np3_LigPCDS/README.md

 For each ligand entry, it reads the respective PDB entry Fo-Fc map from the refined MTZ file (parameter refinement_path); and the ligand atomic positions from the ligand's structure label file .xyz (parameter xyz_labels_path).
-Then, it extracts the ligand grid image from the refined Fo-Fc map of its PDB entry, located inside a bounding box around its atomic positions plus a gap and using a grid spacing equal to 0.5 by default (parameter grid_space).
+Then, it extracts the ligand grid representation from the refined Fo-Fc map of its PDB entry, located inside a bounding box around its atomic positions plus a gap and using a grid spacing equal to 0.5 by default (parameter grid_space).
-And finally, the image will be stored in a point cloud file inside the subfolder of each PDB entry in the output path (parameter output_grid_path).
+And finally, the representation will be stored in a 3D point cloud file inside the subfolder of each PDB entry in the output path (parameter output_grid_path).

 *Run:*